 If you read them again, each of those properties serves as a driver to effectively limit disruptive change.
 As a result of sustained growth, these companies have spent years, sometimes decades, creating and tweaking processes that make sure the production of their core product never gets disrupted.
 Entire internal organizations exist to predict outcomes, audit failures, and mitigate risks.

 This myopic focus on mitigating risk is fantastic for making sure the trains run on time.
 However, the processes associated with this focus often fail to differentiate between “good” and “bad” change.
-They unintentionally stifle the best ideas, most promising innovations, and most creative innovators, along with preventing disasters.
+These corporate antibodies unintentionally stifle the best ideas, most promising innovations, and most creative innovators, along with preventing disasters.

 Over time a culture grows that speaks fondly of innovation, but discourages the risks associated with making meaningful change.
 Incentives evolve to reward the status quo and eliminate anything that can be interpreted as a disruption.